Leeds weather forecast: Sunny spells but this is when rain is set to hit

 What will the weather be like this morning in Leeds?

-This morning in Leeds is set to be bright and sunny, reaching 15C by lunchtime, similarly to yesterday's weather.
+This morning is set to be dull and cloudy with temperature of around 14C, increasing to 16C by lunchtime.

 What will the weather be like this afternoon in Leeds?